Andy-J-marshall/littlemoor-website/README.md

 ### Images

-Update all images in the `/images` folder
+Update all images in the `/images` folder.

+Check the images have the right dimensions once they have been updated.

 ### Code